jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 ### Step 2 - Define some attributes of the pattern

+Before getting in the code, we need to step back and determine a conceptual model of the code.

-Now that the tech lead has defined a new *pattern* to conceptually represent building a new API (for new products at `Acme`), the tech lead now needs to figure out how to allow a contributor on their team customize this specific API to be useful in a new product like the `RoadRunner` API their team will be building.
+Now that the tech lead has defined a new *pattern* to conceptually represent building a new API (for new products at `Acme`), the tech lead now needs to figure out how to allow a contributor (on their team) customize this specific pattern to be useful in a new product like the `RoadRunner` API their team will be building.

-Obviously, a contributor (on the `RoadRunner` team) is going to need to define their own API's for the `RoadRunner` product, and they are not going to want to copy and paste the `Booking` API that was extracted from the `Coyote` codebase, and now lives in the 3 code templates.
+Obviously, a contributor (on the `RoadRunner` team) is going to need to define their own API's for the `RoadRunner` product (they are not likely to want a `Bookings` API), and they are not going to want to copy and paste the `Booking` API that was extracted from the `Coyote` codebase, and now lives in the 3x code templates.
 These code templates are not yet reusable.

-The tech lead now has to identify, **what will be different** between the `Booking` API of the `Coyote` codebase, and any new API being built in the next codebases.
+The tech lead has to identify, **what will be different** between the `Booking` API of the `Coyote` codebase, and any new API being built in the next codebases.

 > Clearly, a bunch of things will need to be different.
 >